abhishekrajgaria/abhishekrajgaria.github.io/_news/cs4500_ta_spring25.md

 inline: true
 ---

-Will be working as TA for Senior Capstone, course at UoU (Spring 24), again with Prof. Germain
+Will be working as TA for Senior Capstone Project course at UoU (Spring 25), again with Prof. Germain